Thyroid Medications for hypothyroidism (NDT, T3, etc)

 Welcome to the ULTIMATE PAGE of thyroid medications to choose from for hypothyroidism.

-NP THYROID, aka just called “ACELLA” by many patients, is an excellent brand of desiccated thyroid since 2010, and has always received good reviews via patient reports.
-Made by the company called Acella, you can do it sublingually, which patients like, or chew it up or swallow.
+NP THYROID, aka just called “ACELLA” by many patients, used to be an excellent brand of desiccated thyroid since 2010, and had always received good reviews via patient reports.
+Made by Acella.
+Could be done sublingually, or chewed up swallowed.
 Active ingredients are listed as 38 mcg levothyroxine (T4) and 9 mcg liothyronine (T3) per one grain (60 mg), though like all desiccated thyroid, has all five hormones.
 Sometimes pharmacies will call it generic, but Acella says no, it’s a name brand.
-So if you are substituted with NP Thyroid, it’s a GOOD thing. .
+It has no wheat products.
+AP on the tablets with a 3-digit code.

 - Calcium Stearate

 - Mineral oil (pharmaceutical grade and teeny tiny amount)

 - Maltodextrin (in older versions of Acella; newer versions may have this removed),

 ARMOUR It’s made by Activas Pharmaceuticals/used to be made by just Forest labs (still says so even though it’s bought out), and used to be the best on the market until Activas bought out Forest from 2015 onwards.
 The price tripled, and an awful lot of patients, who had done well on it for years, suddenly weren’t.
 Some feel they still do well on it, though, so it’s up to you.
 But it’s not what is used to be.